whitneywooyy/ecommerce-part-two/README.md

 The create will POST when the 'Create' button is clicked.
 The edit will first GET the details to populate the form fields and then do a PUT when the 'Save' button is clicked.

-##Step 8: If you have time, make it pretty using bootstrap, another library, or design it yourself
+### Step 6: If you have time, make it pretty using bootstrap, another library, or design it yourself

-##Step 9: Indexing
+### Step 7: Indexing
 Add indexing for the email field on customer and the name field on products.
 This will make our api calls much quicker in the future as the application and data grow.

-##Step 10: Add more ways to query
+### Step 8: Add more ways to query
 Expand on the controllers that we built to be able to query by name as well as _id.

 On your `GET /products` add a query string parameter called `query` that will include key words that you define.